locessentials/eng401-business-english-us/unit2/week6/big-regulatory-framework.md

 - "Help me understand the key differences between NAFTA and USMCA/T-MEC"
 - "Explain how Rules of Origin work in trade agreements and why they matter"
 - "What are the most significant changes in labor provisions between the old and new trade agreements?"
-- "How do trade agreements like USMCA affect small businesses versus large corporations?"
+- "How do trade agreements like T-MEC affect small businesses versus large corporations?"
+- Apply Lakoff's 'Don't Think of an Elephant' framework to help me understand how the language in this trade agreement content could influence public opinion about free trade.
+What underlying metaphors or frames are being used?

 ---